awinml/qg-lta/README.md

 Code rewritten to be compatible with Python 3.x.
 # Run the model from this repository:
+* Clone this repository
+* Create a data directory: `mkdir data` , if not already present.
+* Create a directory for your experiments, logs and model weights: `mkdir data/output`
+* By default the GloVE, SquAD and NewsQA datasets are to be stored under `data/glove.6b`,
+`data/squad`,
+`data/newsqa/newsqa-data-v1` directories.
+* Download GloVE word vectors: https://nlp.stanford.edu/projects/glove/ and extract the files in the `data/glove.6b` directory.
+* Put the NewsQA data file `combined-newsqa-data-v1.json` file in the `data/newsqa/newsqa-data-v1` directory.
+* Modify the `config.py` file to set up the paths (if the paths are different) where your GloVE, SquAD and NewsQA datasets, and where your models will be saved (output directory).
+Also set gpu=False if GPU is not present.
+* Create a Python virtual environment, source to it: `mkvirualenv qa-env ; workon qa-env` if you use virtualenvwrapper
+* The versions of many dependencies in the requirements.txt have been bumped up for better compatibility.
+The changes have been mentioned in the file.
 * Install the dependencies: `pip install -r requirements.txt ; python -m spacy download en`
 * Run `python config.py` to update directory paths and don't forget set GPU parameter as True/False in file for training.
 * Run `python make_dataset.py` to download SquAD dataset, and join SQuAD and NewsQA datasets into a single file
 * Run `python preprocessing.py` to preprocess the data
 * Run `python train.py` to train the model with hyper-parameters found in `config.py`
 * Run `python eval.py` on a test file to generate your own questions!

 # Documentation for Replication and Improvement
 ## Downloading NewsQA Dataset